monolyth-php/disclosure/README.md

 ------------

 1. Clone the repository
-2. Include the autoloader: `<?php include '/path/to/disclosure/autoload.php' ?>`
+2. Include the bootstrapper: `<?php include '/path/to/disclosure/autoload.php' ?>`
 3. Done!
 Start using it :)

 Usage